The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/faq.md

   - question: How does Repertoire work?
     answer: "While under a song, we get one 80% chance at a proc every three seconds of the song timer.
-Specifically, proc chances occur at 42, 39, 36, etc. seconds remaining, and not at 45 or 0.\r\n"
+Specifically, proc chances occur at 42, 39, 36, etc. seconds remaining, and not at 45 or zero.\r\n"
   - question: How do I approach the two minute burst?
     answer: "\r